biobakery/firecloud-graphql/README.md

 To run:
 `` $ python server.py ``

+The file named `schema.graphql` contains the current schema (implemented in the module of the same name).
+Use the data utility script in the Portal UI repository to update this schema when needed.

 ## External API Utilities

 The server will load data from a local database.
 This database is created by running a utility script which queries